Mexican Repatriation: Emigration from Mexico

 Mexican immigration to the United States was not significant until the construction of the railroad network between Mexico and the Southwest, which provided employment and eased transit.
 Increasing demands for agricultural labor, and the violence and economic disruption of the Mexican Revolution, also caused many to flee Mexico during the years of 1910–1920 and again during the Cristero War in the late 1920s.
 During the 1920s, the highest number of Mexican immigrants to the United States traveled from the Mexican states of Jalisco, Michoacán, and Guanajuato.

 Records indicate that between the years of 1901 to 1920, hundreds of thousands of immigrants from Mexico settled in the country and that immigration between the US and Mexico was largely unregulated during this time.
 A study done by Gratton and Merchant indicates that approximately 500,000 Mexicans entered the United States during the 1920s and pre-repatriation era, per US records.
-Migration between the US and Mexico and Canada, was first restricted by the Emergency Quota Act of 1921 which was the first major legislation in the US to restrict the open borders policy of the country up until then.
+Migration between the US and Mexico and Canada was first restricted by the Emergency Quota Act of 1921, the first major legislation to restrict the United States' hitherto open-border policy.

 At the same time, in Johnstown, Pennsylvania, a group of Mexican and African immigrants facing racial discrimination and persecution by the city officials was expelled from the town.